moka-rs/moka/README.md

 fn main() {
     // Evict based on the byte length of strings in the cache. let cache = Cache::builder()
+        // A weigher closure takes &K and &V and returns a u32 representing the
+        // relative size of the entry.
+Here, we use the byte length of the value
+        // String as the size.
+        .weigher(|_key, value: &String| -> u32 { value.len() as u32 })
-        // Up to 32MiB instead of 3M entries because this cache is going to have
+        // This cache will hold up to 32MiB of values.
-        // a weigher.
         .max_capacity(32 * 1024 * 1024)
-        // A weigher closure takes &K and &V and returns a u64 representing the
-        // relative size of the entry.
-        .weigher(|_key, value: &String| -> u64 { value.len() as u64 })
         .build();
     cache.insert(0, "zero".to_string());
 }
 ```

 ## Example: Expiration Policies